- Location: Ghrishneshwar Temple Road, Verul, Maharashtra 431102

 Legend of Shivalay

 The legend of Shivalay states that during his searching explorations, the king of Verul killed animals staying in the hermitage of Rishis.
 This annoyed the Rishis who cursed the king and insects crowded over his body.
-The king wandered in the forest and came over a hole with water flowing from it.
+The king wandered into the forest and came over a hole with water flowing from it.

-The moment he started consuming the water, the insects Unbelievely disappeared from his body.
+The moment he started consuming the water, the insects Unbelievably disappeared from his body.
 The overwhelmed king did severe penance in that place.
 Delighted with penance, Lord Brahma blessed the king and made a lake that became considered as Shivalay.

 Legend of Kumkumeshwar